Academic and Practice Partnerships

 With funding from CDC and in partnership with ASPPH members and their state and local health department partners, the Center is developing frameworks and models for bi-directional relationships in academia and practice that can be implemented and expanded.

-Tribal Health Department Partnerships
+Tribal Health Partnerships

 The ASPPH Center for Public Health Workforce Development is actively partnering with Tribal-Serving Organizations and Tribal Health Departments to enhance public health capacity, promote data sovereignty, and support Indigenous-led health initiatives.
 With funding from the CDC National Partners Cooperative Agreement, the Center supports capacity-building assistance tailored to Tribal Health Departments.
 Through these efforts, the Center is committed to fostering equitable partnerships that respect Tribal sovereignty, enhance public health infrastructure, and support the development of a skilled and diverse public health workforce within Tribal communities.